 An account is a representation of a user in a single Identity Store.

-A user is a collection of accounts across multiple Identity Stores, typically belonging to a single physical person.
+A user is a collection of accounts across multiple Identity Stores, typically belonging to a single (physical) person or service.

-When a data source is synced with Raito Cloud using the Raito CLI, the access controls in the data source are mapped to access providers.
-For example, for every role in Snowflake, an access provider is created in Raito Cloud.
-These imported access providers are marked as external to indicate that they are managed in the data source itself (and not by Raito Cloud).
+When a data source is synced with Raito Cloud using the Raito CLI, the access controls in the data source are mapped to access controls in Raito.
+For example, for every role in Snowflake, an access control is created in Raito Cloud.
+These imported access controls are marked as not managed by Raito to indicate that they are managed in the data source itself (and not by Raito Cloud).

 The Raito Graph is the graph structure that is built inside of Raito Cloud.
 It contains and interconnects the metadata of all data sources, the users and groups from the identity stores, the access controls, data usage, … This graph allows us to extract knowlegde and actionable insights out of all the metadata supplied.